pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-hierarchical-binomial-model.myst.md

 ## Conclusion

 Analytically calculating statistics for posterior distributions is difficult if not impossible for some models.
-PyMC3 provides an easy way drawing samples from your model's posterior with only a few lines of code.
-Here, we used PyMC3 to obtain estimates of the posterior mean for the rat tumor example in chapter 5 of BDA3.
-The estimates obtained from PyMC3 are encouragingly close to the estimates obtained from the analytical posterior density.
+PyMC provides an easy way drawing samples from your model's posterior with only a few lines of code.
+Here, we used PyMC to obtain estimates of the posterior mean for the rat tumor example in chapter 5 of BDA3.
+The estimates obtained from PyMC are encouragingly close to the estimates obtained from the analytical posterior density.

 +++